nosmith18/School-Work/README.md

 ## CS 577 - Algorithms

-If you took Hell and converted it into word problems requiring the most theoretical, edge case, mind mincing solutions currently known to man in the CS realm... these small projects are something random they made us do.
-The actual class material was strictly worksheets and pseudocode theory. https://github.com/nosmith18/CS577
+If you took Hell and converted it into word problems requiring the most theoretical, edge case, mind mincing solutions currently known to man in the CS realm... these small projects are something random they made us do -> https://github.com/nosmith18/CS300.
+The actual class material was strictly worksheets and pseudocode theory